 I laughed in shock at “KKK” monuments, the “MILF” rebels down south, and “Let’s Talk Dirty” laundromats and tried to keep a straight face when addressing formal acquaintances by their frankly ludicrous nicknames.

 I bought a motorcycle that I didn’t know how to ride because I was jealous of watching how easily they zipped around in this potholed maze of a city.
-On the ride home, I learned how to shift while my then-boyfriend-then-husband-now-no-longer-husband sat behind me and tried to direct me through traffic.
+On the ride home, I learned how to shift gears while navigating road traffic for the first time in my life.

 Only in the Philippines, indeed.